Abuton/Understanding-Logistic-Regression/README.md

 2. There should be no Outliers in the data (scaled data is prefered)
 3. There should be no high correlations (MultiCollinearity) among the predictors

 Built a simple Logistic Regression to explain what it does and used some simple feature selection algorithm based on Feature Importance using the coef_ method.
-Which determines how important the features are in terms of predicting the classes using the predictors
+Which determines how important the features are in terms of predicting the classes using the predictors.

 Model has a 97% accuracy score and a 95% F1-score